Atracsys/SlicerAstmPhantomTest/README.md

 [PLUS Toolkit](https://plustoolkit.github.io/) is a free, open-source set of software tools for Computer-Assisted Surgery, which includes a wrapper for SDK's from many manufacturers of tracking systems.
 This enables a standardization of the tracking data streaming from the tracker to the computer, thanks to an [OpenIGTLink](http://openigtlink.org) server (i.e. the **Plus Server**).

 ### Installation<a name="plusDownload"></a>
 Pre-built installers for more than twenty systems are available for Windows from the [Download page](https://plustoolkit.github.io/download.html).
 To know which installer to choose, the user may refer to the table at the bottom of that page.
 The version must be 2.9.0.202207x or more recent.
-Since the 2.9 release is not stable yet, one can access it from the **Latest Development Snapshot**.
+Since the 2.9 release is not stable yet, one can access it from the [Latest Development Snapshot](http://perk-software.cs.queensu.ca/plus/packages/nightly).

 :warning: Beside the wrappers, PLUS Toolkit also includes the SDK for most systems.
 For Atracsys trackers though, the SDK needs to be installed separately on the computer.
 Also, the Atracsys SDK version is required to be 4.5.2 or more recent.